 Work With an Experienced Attorney

-The next thing you should do is to retain a San Antonio divorce attorney.
+The next thing you should do is to retain an attorney.
 With the complexities of a high net worth divorce, it is very easy for details to slip through the cracks if you were to try and handle the divorce yourself, which can be to your detriment and lead to an unfair division of assets.

 At The Law Office of Derek S. Ritchie, PLLC, some of the ways our team assists clients is by: